 Marriage Money Problems and How to Avoid Them

 An otherwise close and loving relationship can quickly come undone under financial stress.
 Money problems are one of the most common causes of marital discord.
 While it's hardly romantic, discussing financial matters before and during your marriage is important.

 At the beginning of a marriage, set clear financial expectations:

 - What are essential expenses?

-- Will you have joint or separate checking and savings accounts?
+- Will you have joint or separate bank accounts?

 - What financial contributions will each person make to the household?

 - Who will actually pay the bills and balance the checkbook?